ahmedfgad/GeneticAlgorithmPython/docs/source/cnn.md

 ### Training the Network

-After the model and the data are prepared, then the model can be trained using the the `pygad.cnn.train()` method.
+After the model and the data are prepared, then the model can be trained using the `pygad.cnn.train()` method.

 ```python
 model.train(train_inputs=train_inputs,